AmiceLab/foodApi/README.md

 She is a Software Engineer and A Certified Functional Nutritionist.
 This API is part of ongoing tools designed to make food knowledge more accessible and actionable.

+---

+## Licence

+The copyrights of all the materials (including programs) is owned by AmiceLab.